All Stories

 “This was a terrific program and changed my life for the better,” Garcia said.

 “L.A.
-Care’s utilization report proves that trained caregivers have a tremendous impact on the health of the people they care for and on the larger health care system,” said Corinne Eldridge, President and CEO of CLTCEC.
+Care’s utilization report proves that trained caregivers have a tremendous impact on the health of the people they care for and on the larger health care system,” said Corinne Eldridge, President and CEO of CCA.

 The November 2019 report, titled Evaluation of IHSS Training on Health Care Outcomes and authored by Dr. Matthew Pirritano and Nancy Fang, concludes that training caregivers benefits L.A.
 Care members.
 Comparing the number of L.A.
-Care members’ emergency room and inpatient visits before and after their caregivers’ training, the report found that there was a “significant decrease in ER and inpatient utilization after the training.”\
+Care members’ emergency room and inpatient visits before and after their caregivers’ training, the report found that there was a “significant decrease in ER and inpatient utilization after the training.”

 “Separate follow-up regression analyses of the pre- and post-training periods revealed that there was really no relationship between time and ER visits prior to the training – the relationship was flat.
 But after the training the relationship was significantly negative indicating that ER utilization decreased after the training,” the report noted.
 The same was true for the inpatient analysis.